-The School Business Manager in liaison with the technician is responsible for ensuring that software licence logs are accurate and up to date and that regular checks are made to reconcile the number of licences purchased against the number of software installations.
+• The School Business Manager in liaison with the technician is responsible for ensuring that software licence logs are accurate and up to date and that regular checks are made to reconcile the number of licences purchased against the number of software installations.

 Internet access is filtered for all users.
 Illegal content is filtered by the broadband/filtering provider by actively employing the Internet Watch Foundation CAIC list.
-Content lists are regularly updated and internet use is logged and regularly monitored by Wirral LA School technical staff regularly monitor and record the activity of users on the school technical systems and users are made aware of this in the Acceptable Use Agreement. (see appendix)
+Content lists are regularly updated and internet use is logged and regularly monitored by Hi Impact and Securus monitoring systems.

+• School technical staff regularly monitor and record the activity of users on the school technical systems and users are made aware of this in the Acceptable Use Agreement. (see appendix)

-• An appropriate system is in place for users to report any actual / potential technical incident/ security breach to the relevant person, as agreed.
+• An appropriate system is in place for users to report any actual / potential technical incident / security breach to the relevant person, as agreed.
+(Data Breach Policy)

 • Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, work stations, mobile devices etc. from accidental or malicious attempts which might threaten the security of the school systems and data.
-These are tested regularly.
+These are tested regularly who by Fortigate by Talk Straight.
 The school infrastructure and individual workstations are protected by up to date virus software.

-• An agreed policy is in place for the provision of temporary access of "guests" (e.g. trainee teachers, supply teachers, visitors) onto the school systems.
+• An agreed procedure is in place for the provision of temporary access of "guests" (eg trainee teachers, supply teachers, visitors) onto the school systems.

 • An agreed policy is in place regarding the extent of personal use that users (staff / pupils / community users) and their family members are allowed on school devices that may be used out of school.
+(Electronic Information, Communication and Systems Policy March 2024/Information Security Policy March 2024)

-• An agreed policy is in place that allows staff to/forbids staff from downloading executable files and installing programmes on school devices.
+• An agreed policy is in place that allows staff to / forbids staff from downloading executable files and installing programmes on school devices.
+(Electronic Information, Communication and Systems Policy March 2024/Information Security Policy March 2024)

-• An agreed policy is in place regarding the use of removable media (e.g. memory sticks/ CDs/DVDs) by users on school devices.
-Personal data cannot be sent over the internet or taken off the school site unless safely encrypted or otherwise secured. (see School Personal Data Policy Template in the appendix for further detail).
+• An agreed policy is in place regarding the use of removable media (eg memory sticks / CDs / DVDs) by users on school devices.
+Personal data cannot be sent over the internet or taken off the school site unless safely encrypted or otherwise secured. (see Parent/Pupil Privacy notice in the appendix for further detail).
+(Electronic Information, Communication and Systems Policy March 2024/Information Security Policy March 2024)